SuavecitoInc/netsuite-suitelet-react-boilerplate/README.md

 # NetSuite SuiteLet w/ React Boilerplate

-> This is an example of how to use React in a NetSuite SuiteLet
+> This is an example of how to use React in a NetSuite SuiteLet.

-TODO: Expand this example with a RESTLet.
-The RESTLet will act as an API.
+The example renders a counter and 3 example actions.
+The actions use a RESTLet as the API.
+Each action returns a string.